From AI to GenAI: Manufacturing Driving Next-Generation Intelligence

 Traditional AI has been instrumental in streamlining manufacturing processes.
 Its capabilities are built on the foundation of analyzing historical data and following predefined algorithms.
 Key applications include:

-1. Predictive Maintenance: Traditional AI uses historical maintenance data to predict equipment failures, enabling manufacturers to perform proactive repairs and reduce downtime.
+1. Predictive Maintenance: Traditional AI uses historical maintenance data to predict equipment failures.
+This enables manufacturers to perform proactive repairs and reduce downtime.

 1. Quality Control: Machine learning algorithms identify defects on production lines with high precision, ensuring consistent product quality.